1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application

 \subsubsection{Answer to RQ3}

-By analyzing whether or not the semantic relations that are not in API-KG and Task-KG exist in the questions of Q2, we find that 79.3\% of the questions of Q2 potentially imply five types of new API semantic relations and two kinds of task semantic relations as follows.
+We analyze if the semantic relations that are not in API-KG and Task-KG exist in Q2, and find that 79.3\% of the answer points in Q2 imply 5 types of new API semantic relations and 2 kinds of task semantic relations.

 \textbf{Function Collaboration} relation is defined that two API entities should be used together when accomplishing a task.
-We find that 14.3\% of the questions in Q2 reveal this API relation.
-For the question ``\href{https://stackoverflow.com/questions/31955193}{how to start a function after stop typing in a JTextField in java}'', the answer point ``Use a Swing Timer and a DocumentListener, each time the Document is updated, reset the Time'' reveals that developer should use \textit{Time} and \textit{DocumentListener} together when you need to start a function after stop typing in a JTextField.
+We find that 14.3\% of the answer points in Q2 questions reveal this API relation.
+For the question ``\href{https://stackoverflow.com/questions/31955193}{how to start a function after stop typing in a JTextField in java}'', the answer point ``Use a Swing Timer and a DocumentListener, each time the Document is updated, reset the Time'' reveals that developers should use \textit{Time} and \textit{DocumentListener} together when starting a function after stop typing in a JTextField.

 \textbf{Type Conversion} relation is defined that that two API entities can be converted to each other.
-We find that 12.5\% of the questions in Q2 reveal this API relation.
-For the question ``\href{https://stackoverflow.com/questions/5683728}{Convert java.util.Date to String}'', the answer point ``Convert a Date to a String using format() method'' reveals that \textit{Date} can be converted to \textit{String} under some conditions.
+We find that 12.5\% of the answer points in Q2 questions reveal this API relation.
+For the question ``\href{https://stackoverflow.com/questions/5683728}{Convert java.util.Date to String}'', the answer point ``Convert a Date to a String using format() method'' reveals that \textit{Date} could be converted to \textit{String}.

 \textbf{Implementation Constraint} relation is defined that the implementation of one API relies on the other API.
-We find that 10.7\% of the questions in Q2 reveal this API relation.
+We find that 10.7\% of the answer points in Q2 questions reveal this API relation.
 For the question ``\href{https://stackoverflow.com/questions/9791931/remove-equal-item-from-java-list}{Remove equal item from java list}'', the answer point ``If you properly override the equals method, you can then just use the remove method'' reveals that the implementation of \textit{remove()} relies on \textit{equal()}.